- Why switch to a whole foods plant-based diet?

 Isn’t it a relief to realize you’re not broken?

-Have you ever had trouble with late night snacking after being “good” all day long?
+Have you ever had trouble with late-night snacking after being “good” all day long?

 (I sure have!)

 One reason you may have trouble controlling your desire to eat in the evening is because of your natural urge to eat until you are physically full.
-We are not designed to eat tiny weight-watcher-sized-portions of processed low-fiber, low-nutrient foods.
+We are not designed to eat tiny Weight-Watcher-sized-portions of processed low-fiber, low-nutrient foods.

 SAD food leaves you hungry and fat

-Once you start eating nutrient dense plant foods, your appetite will naturally even out and you will lose weight without even trying.
+Once you start eating nutrient-dense plant foods, your appetite will naturally even out and you will lose weight without even trying.

 No matter when you eat it or how long you fast between meals, or how much you chew those fatty, sugary processed foods, it just doesn’t work in the long run.
 Your body wants fiber and high-nutrient plant foods.

 No wonder most of us have a hard time with our weight!